koiosonline/literature/blockchain/blockchain-level-2/bc-2-2-2-the-crypto-flower-leaf-1-cryptography.md

 In the following sessions, we will find these use-cases of cryptography in blockchains per topic.
 So, sit back and enjoy the ride.
 But, first, get out there for a short, well-deserved break.
 You might need it because the subsequent sessions might prove a bit tough as "basic" sessions.
 Next up: essential cryptographic elements in blockchain technology.
 The first stop is the Proof of Work consensus algorithm.

+## Portfolio assignment 2.2.2 The crypto flower leaf 1: cryptography

+Pick a random document from your laptop desktop and calculate the MD5, SHA1 and SHA265 hashes for it.
+Change the file, and do it again.
+Watch the changes.

+Make yourself a YouTube video of 2-5 minutes in which you explain how a blockchain works and what components it consists of and how cryptography helps in this.
+Use the video from previous weeks, but this time try to explain as clearly as possible how cryptography works and where you can encounter some cryptographics in blockchains.

+Describe which leaf you would like to specialize in and why.
+Also share your thoughts on how you want to accomplish that.

 ## Further readings

 * [Binary code](https://en.m.wikipedia.org/wiki/Binary_code)